souliss/souliss.github.io/getting-started/index.md

 Souliss is build in three main parts, listed below:

-* [The Arduino Networking Framework](https://github.com/souliss/souliss) : This is the code that runs on your Arduino and compatible boards, it network your boards and is the base structure of your automation system.
+* [The Arduino Networking Framework](https://github.com/souliss/souliss) : This is the code that runs on your Arduino and compatible boards (things), it network your boards and is the base structure of your smart home system.

-* [The Android Application](https://github.com/souliss/soulissapp) : This is an application that can communicate directly with your automation system, it learns from the nodes their features (light, door, windows or whatever they control).
+* [The Android Application](https://github.com/souliss/soulissapp) : This is an application that can communicate directly with your things, it learns from the nodes their features (light, door, windows or whatever they control).

-* [The openHAB Binding](https://github.com/souliss/bindingopenhab) : This bind your Souliss nodes with the openHAB automation supervision system, this provide you a server to control your automationa and make advanced schedules.
+* [The openHAB Binding](https://github.com/souliss/bindingopenhab) : This bind your Souliss nodes with the openHAB automation supervision system, this provide you a server to control your automation and make advanced schedules.
 More with openHAB it lets you control multiple vendor system through an unique interface, so that you can use Souliss based devices togheter with other commercial ones.

 Is at your option to decide to use the Android Application or the openHAB Binding, you can even use both at same time.